loreanvictor/tmplr/README.md

 ## Execution Safety

-You should not run arbitrary scripts from untrusted sources on your machine. `tmplr` recipes are limited so that they can't harm your machine, while remaining powerful enough for any scaffolding task.
+Generally, you should not run arbitrary scripts from untrusted sources on your machine. `tmplr` recipes are limited in what they can do, so that they can't harm your machine, while remaining powerful enough for any scaffolding task.

 - The scope of recipes is limited to the working directory:
   - Recipes can read, write, and remove files in their scope.
-  - Recipes can clone public repositories, from trusted sources (GitHub, GitLab, BitBucket & SourceHut), to their scope.
+  - Recipes can download contents of public repositories, from trusted sources (GitHub, GitLab, BitBucket & SourceHut), to their scope.
 - Recipes can read some contextual values.
 - Recipes can read environment variables.